touchlab/KMMBridge/docs/CONFIGURATION_OVERVIEW.md

 #### ManualVersionManager

 No automatic versioning.
-This version manager will get the version from Gradle (or the Jetbrains Cocoapods config, if set separately there).
+This version manager will get the version from Gradle (or the Jetbrains CocoaPods config, if set separately there).
 You'll need to make sure to increment this version if you're publishing a new version.

 (Note: KMMBridge/issues/58 is pending.
-Cocoapods may overwrite rather than fail when publishing)
+CocoaPods may overwrite rather than fail when publishing)

 ```kotlin
 kmmbridge {